NelleV/SCExercises/exercises/packaging_03.rst

 Create a file: MANIFEST.in next to setup.py with the content::

-  include README.md
+  i nclude README.md
   include LICENSE.txt
-  recursive-include interactive *
+  recursive-include interactionu *

 Then run::